Time-saving apps are the solution when it comes to saving time.

-Whether you’re spending time taking the kids to soccer practice or fitting in a trip to the dog groomer, it’s tough to find time to do everything you need to do.
+Whether you’re taking the kids to soccer practice, working, binge-watching your favorite show, or fitting in a trip to the dog groomer, it’s tough to find time to do everything you need to do.

 Luckily, technology makes it easier.
-With tons of apps and online services on the market, you can start practicing better time management – and follow through it.
-Whether you need help with note-taking or banking, here are some of the top time-saving apps that you should be using:
+With tons of apps and online services on the market, you can start practicing better time management – and follow through with it.
+Whether you need help with note-taking, banking, or managing interruptions to stay productive here are some of the top time-saving apps that you should be using:

 With over 80 million users, Evernote is one of the most popular time-saving apps on the market.